 Receiving unfavorable comments can be discouraging, but it doesn’t have to make you feel incapable of performing your duties.
 When answering this question, keep in mind that you should not criticize the individual who provided you with criticism.
-Rather, say what was said and how you improved as a result of the experience.
+Instead, say what was said and how you improved as a result of the experience.

 “Anyone who works in the healthcare industry for any length of time will quickly discover that receiving negative criticism isn’t always a bad thing.
 People react to situations in a variety of ways.
 On one of my evaluations, I recollect receiving a poor response.
-It was a discouraging experience because I take much pride in my work.
+It was a discouraging experience because I take a lot of pride in my work.
 I set aside time to chat with my supervisor and grasp his perspective on the bad rating, and I devised a plan of action to address the problem.”

 18. What Are Your Weaknesses?

 One of the most dreaded questions in a job interview is this one.
 Self-evaluation and honesty are required to answer this question.